 A coalition of English speaking associations, representing British, Irish, American and other international communities in Strasbourg, came together in 2013 to set up an English-language short story competition.
 Members of the English Speaking Community Alsace, were meeting to discuss their creative writing, sparked the interest of organisers at the Americans in Alsace and the English Speaking Union.
 These three community associations continue to fund our activities today!

-The organizing committee was so pleased with the success of this initial effort that it organized a second competition in April 2015.
-Then in April 2016 the third competition award ceremony was held at the Médiathèque André Malraux in Strasbourg.
+The organizing committee was so pleased with the success of this initial effort that it organized the competition several more times.

-The fourth annual short story competition will accept entries between 4 December 2016 and 4 February 2017.
-After a period of time for judging and book production, the fourth annual award ceremony will take place in the beautiful grande salle of the Munsterhof, which is a beautiful and historic building carefully managed by Strasbourg Cathedral.
-The building is located at 9 rue des Juifs near the cathedral, and the ceremony will start at 6.30pm on Friday 28 April 2017, at which point the winners are announced and the book of short-listed entries will be released.
+The sixth annual short story competition will accept entries between 1 December 2018 and midnight on 15 February 2019.
+After a period of time for judging and book production, the sixth annual award ceremony will take place at ARES, 10 rue d’Ankara 67000 Strasbourg.
+The ceremony will start at 1600 on Saturday 27 April 2019, at which point the winners will be announced and the book of short-listed entries will be released.

 Criteria for judging entries